 When you proudly designate your loving pet dog as your best friend, you have to ensure that it has to be kept tidy, well groomed and always in the best of health.
 For a dog, the first indication of its health is the state of the coat.
 Dogs that are well looked after have a shiny coat, a glow that starts from the very follicles right up to the non split ends.
-And the best part is that you can take proper care of your dog’s hair right at home unlike human beings who have to go under a fancy laser and IPL machine at beauty salons and spas for proper hair maintenance and removal.
+And the best part is that you can take proper care of your dog’s hair right at home.
+Human beings on the other hand have to go under a fancy laser and IPL machine imported by Universal IPL at beauty salons and spas for proper hair maintenance and removal.

 Proper care of your dog’s hair is a part of the overall grooming regimen and you can opt for a number of ways to have it done.
 The first is taking external help.
 You can take your pet to a professionally trained groomer or a veterinarian who will periodically check the dog’s health also or the local pet speciality store that will usually have an expert behind the counter.
 Groomers have an advantage here in that apart from the dog’s hair, they will also cut the nails and clean out the ears.
 Groomers are also very conversant with specific needs of different breeds of dogs and will know exactly what will be best for your dog.